How Much Money Do You Need to Buy a House?

 Many buyers still think they need 20% down to buy a home.
 That is not always true.
 Depending on the loan program, you may qualify with a much smaller down payment.
 Some government-backed loans allow low down payments for eligible borrowers, and some specialized programs may offer even more flexibility.

 That is why the right down payment is not just the biggest amount you can gather.
 It is the amount that fits both your home purchase and your overall financial stability after closing.
+A practical way to test the numbers is the down payment calculator, especially if you are comparing several price points.

 Home Price3.5% Down5% Down10% Down20% Down